CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Not every circuit can be run immediately on a device or simulator; restrictions put in place for ease of implementation or limitations of engineering or noise
 ..
 Devices and simulators are designed to only support a small gate set, but since they are universal, it is enough to compile to them

 Every device and simulator will have some restrictions to allow for a simpler implementation or because of the limits of engineering or noise within a device.
-For example, devices and simulators are typically designed to only support a small (but universal) gate set, so a :py:class:`Circuit` containing other gate types could not be run immediately.
-However, as long as the fragment supported is universal, it is enough to be able to compile down to a semantically-equivalent :py:class:`Circuit` which satisfies the requirements, for example, by translating each unknown gate into sequences of known gates.
+For example, devices and simulators are typically designed to only support a small (but universal) gate set, so a :py:class:`~pytket.Circuit` containing other gate types could not be run immediately.
+However, as long as the fragment supported is universal, it is enough to be able to compile down to a semantically-equivalent :py:class:`~pytket.Circuit` which satisfies the requirements, for example, by translating each unknown gate into sequences of known gates.

 ..
 Other common restrictions are on the number and connectivity of qubits - a multi-qubit gate may only be possible to perform on adjacent qubits on the architecture